Lucasc-99/NoTorch/README.md

 To do a forward pass using the network above, simply call it on an input image like this:

 ```
+image: np.ndarray # Get an image formatted as a NumPy array

 output = conv(image)

 ```